GreenBlitz/DriversVrepSimulation-2019/README.md

 ### V-Rep Basic Variables

 In V-Rep the user sets a lot of basic values which change the simulation behavior.
-We recommend on those setting but we advise to check on which settings the simulation work the best on your computer.
+We recommend on those setting, but we advise to check on which settings the simulation work the best on your computer.

 1. Tick time- each tick in the simulation is taken at least the time you set. we recommend on 25 milisec for tick, but if the simulation runs if a big delay you can set the tick time longer. ![image](https://user-images.githubusercontent.com/25615500/51438602-f7e33900-1cb6-11e9-9fbc-896133de274d.png)
 2. Accuracy - we recommend the best accuracy but if the simulation run to slow if a big delay, you may change the accuracy in the following bar: ![image](https://user-images.githubusercontent.com/25615500/51438619-34af3000-1cb7-11e9-8289-f822281a2d96.png)